SamuelPopa/BDHB-lab/docs/policies.md

-# ⚖️ Governance & Policies – BDHB Lab
+# Governance & Policies – BIOINF-Y4 Lab

-This document describes the governance, contribution, and data-use policies for the **BDHB – Big Data in Health and Bioinformatics Laboratory** repository.
+This document describes the governance, contribution, and data-use policies for the **BIOINF-Y4 – Big Data in Health and Bioinformatics Laboratory** repository.

 ---

-## 🧑‍🤝‍🧑 Contributing Guidelines
+## Contributing Guidelines
 We welcome contributions from students, teaching assistants, and collaborators.

 - Fork the repository and create a feature branch.